Dark Secrets of Baryons: Illuminating Dark Matter-Baryon Interactions with JWST: Model for the UV luminosity function

 where $\epsilon_{0}$, $\alpha_{*}$, $\beta_{*}$, and $M_{0}$ are the SFE model parameters.
 This \textit{broken power law} model in\,\cite{Shen:2025isu} is attributed to distinct physical mechanisms that regulate gas outflows at such high redshifts.\,\,This model does not capture the turnover in the SFE at higher halo masses ($\sim 10^{12}M_{\odot}$) expected to be caused by AGN or other feedback processes\,\cite{2011IAUS..277..273S, 2022MNRAS.512.1052P}; instead, we cap $\epsilon_{\star}(M_{\mathrm{h}})$ at a constant value $\epsilon_{\star}(M_{c})$ beyond a critical halo mass $M_{c}$.
 This reflects the fact that the dynamical range probed by the \textsc{Thesan-Zoom} simulations extends only up to $M_h \leq M_c \simeq 10^{10}\,M_{\odot}$\,\cite{Shen:2025isu}.
-Throughout our analysis, we fix this capping mass at $\log_{10}{\left(M_{c}/M_{\odot}\right)} = 10.5$.\,\,We estimate the star formation rate (SFR) using the halo mass accretion model adopted in\,\cite{Shen:2025isu}, based on the \textsc{Gureft} simulations\,\cite{Yung2024}.
+Throughout our analysis, we fix this capping mass at $\log_{10}{\left(M_{c}/M_{\odot}\right)} = 10.5$.\,\,We estimate the star formation rate (SFR) using the halo mass accretion model adopted in\,\cite{Shen:2025isu, 2024MNRAS.530.4868Y}, based on the \textsc{Gureft} simulations\,\cite{2024MNRAS.527.5929Y}.\,\,However, cosmologies with suppressed halo formation can modify the accretion history, making it sensitive to the underlying DM model.
+We discuss this point in the \textit{Supplemental Material} \cite{suppmat}.
 Empirical relations between the SFR and specific UV luminosity of galaxies\,\cite{Shen2024, Shen:2025isu} allow us to calculate the median UV magnitude, $M_{\rm UV}$, as a function of $M_h$.